endurantgames/cosmiclegends/src/skills.md

     - Roll [Investigator]{.suspense}  to notice clues others might overlook.

     - **Edge Success:**
-      Someone notices you snooping around where you shouldn't be.
+      - Someone notices you snooping around where you shouldn't be.
-      The evidence you've found won't be admissible in court.
+      - The evidence you've found won't be admissible in court.
-      It takes much more time than you thought it would.
+      - It takes much more time than you thought it would.
+      - Jinkies!
+      - You're told that the bad guy could have gotten away with it, if it weren't for you meddling heroes and/or your pet.
-      Lose 1 Health or 1 Might.
+      - Lose 1 Health or 1 Might.

 Journalist
 :   You're skilled at taking the facts and constructing a narrative